mage-io/docs/docs/Tutorials/Basic Microservice.md

 ![read_config_complete](/img/tutorials/basic_microservice/step_28.png)

 ### Final Result
-Once the build is complete, a merge request with the provided tag will be delivered to the repository in no time.
+Once the build is complete and your service is ready, the code is generated and delivered in your own repository.
+The code is generated in Go, which allows the services to run with high efficiency and throughput.
+The services are gRPC compatible and therefore, can be integrated with any language (ex: Java, Python, JavaScript, etc.).

 ![overview_build](/img/tutorials/basic_microservice/step_29.png)

-The code delivered is of highest quality and works seamlessly across platforms (gRPC compatible), right in your own repository!.
 ![generated_code](/img/tutorials/basic_microservice/step_30.png)